-- Swimming strengthens all the major muscles in the body, which is valuable in controlling diabetes.
-Stronger muscles become more sensitive to insulin and absorb more glucose from blood, resulting in lowering of A1c.
+1. Enhances muscle strength.
+This is valuable in controlling diabetes.
+Stronger muscles become more sensitive to insulin and absorb more glucose from the blood, resulting in lower blood sugar and A1C levels.